|La Petite Cachette||Self Catering||Saturday||1||2||1||cot|

 The private garden surrounds the house with a terrace on three sides.
 There is plenty of outside furniture and a bbq.

 The house is suitable for two visitors and one or two very small children or babies.

-We have owned our house for 15 years and have lived here for three years, having built La Petite Cachette to keep us busy!
+We have owned our house for 16 years and have lived here for several years, having built La Petite Cachette to keep us busy!
 Alan was a Head Gardener in heritage properties, including National Trust houses, and Barbara worked in the tourism industry, for, amongst others, the Shakespeare Birthplace Trust and managing a Queen Anne house.
 Alan is now busy creating our own garden, while Barbara continues to work.
 We really enjoy our life in 'our' little corner of France, and hope that you will too.

 |Year property purchased||2003|

 |Why this location?||Our house is tranquil and private, surrounded by vineyards.
 We are about 30 kilometres, around half an hours drive, from the beautiful Atlantic beaches and the busy tourist centres of Montalivet, Soulac and Hourtin, so we have the best of all worlds.
 What could be better after a day's jaunt, than to return to the tranquility of your own little hideaway, where you can watch the beauty of the sun set from your own private terrace.
 It is a nature lovers paradise, with visiting nightingales and hoopoes as well as many other varieties of birds.
 There are two bikes which you may use to explore the surroundings.
 The roads are ideal for cycling, with few hills and little traffic.
 For the more energetic there are many cycle tracks through the pine forests on the Atlantic coast where bikes are available for hire.
 Bordeaux, a World Heritage Site, is accessible by car, bus or train and delightful St Emilion is accessible for a day out, as is beautiful La Rochelle.|